 First, narrow down the list by only selecting providers from the three zip codes closest to where you live.
 Then focus on whether they specialize in the area you struggle with most.
 For instance, if you struggle with anxiety and self-harm, make sure you pick a therapist that can most effectively treat your issues.
 This is easily done by looking up the person or practice online and reading what his or her areas of specialty are.
 Lastly, if you prefer a therapist of the same gender, that can also factor into your final list of mental health professionals to choose from.

 4. Check the list twice

 Once you have shortened the list provided by your insurance company with your specific criteria, call the names on it.
 Every time you call, ask whether the practice accepts your insurance and if they are in or out of network.
-Sometimes, the lists provided by insurance companies are outdated, so you must double check.
-Out of network care typically has much higher copays and fees, which is why it is important to find help that is in network with your insurance company.
+Sometimes, the lists provided by insurance companies are outdated, so you must double-check.
+Out of network care typically has much higher copays and fees, which is why it is important to find resources that are in-network with your insurance company.

 5. Ask about the provider’s preferred method of payment

 Sometimes therapists and counselors only accept cash or checks.
 Others only take credit cards.
 If you prefer to pay for your sessions a certain way, make sure that the care you desire accepts your ideal form of payment.
 I once had a therapist who only accepted cash or checks, but I had to use a card due to my insurance and wage works plan.
 Unfortunately, I was forced to start my search over and find a different therapist.